wannahappyaroundme/Garden_of_Eden_V3_Page/MARKETING.md

 ```
 Tired of AI that talks the same to everyone?

-Eden Proejct has 10 personality sliders:
+Eden Project has 10 personality sliders:
 • Formality
 • Verbosity
 • Humor